docker/docs/docker-for-mac/osxfs-caching.md

 minimized, the constraints of maintaining consistency mean that these workloads remain unacceptably slow for some use cases.

+## Tuning with consistent, cached, and delegated configurations

-**Fortunately, in many cases where the performance degradation is most severe, perfect consistency between container and host is unnecessary.**
+**_Fortunately, in many cases where the performance degradation is most severe, perfect consistency between container and host is unnecessary._**
 In particular, in many cases there is no need for writes performed in a container to be immediately reflected on the host.
 For example, while interactive development requires that writes to a bind-mounted directory